drupal/drupal/core/tests/README.md

 * SIMPLETEST_DB: The URL of your Drupal database
 * The bootstrap attribute of the top-level phpunit tag, to take into account the location of the file
-* BROWSERTEST_OUTPUT_DIRECTORY: Set to sites/simpletest/browser_output;
-  you will also want to uncomment the printerClass attribute of the top-level phpunit tag.

 ### Additional setup for JavaScript tests